JAlcocerT/Linux/content/_index.md

 Linux is an **open-source operating system** that is used in a variety of devices, from embedded systems to cloud computing.
 It is highly secure, reliable, and efficient, making it an ideal choice for a range of applications.

 {{< callout emoji="🌐" >}}
-  It’s not a corporate product but **a reflection of the spirit of sharing**, where everyone can use, take, modify, and contribute, creating a digital tapestry made of countless ideas.
+  It’s not a corporate product but **a reflection of the spirit of sharing**, where everyone can use, modify, and contribute, creating a digital tapestry with countless ideas.
 {{< /callout >}}